-The Council's external audit services were provided by the Audit Commission until September 2012, when KPMG took over.
+The Council's external audit services have been provided by KPMG since September 2012.
 They audit the Statement of Accounts, grant returns, whole of government accounts and national fraud initiative.

 5.4 Taking informed and transparent decisions which are subject to effective scrutiny and managing risk